 Define data product packaging and maintenance.
 Define the content and structure of delivery packages, updating of data, and any auxiliary content delivered either with or as an adjunct to data.

 Define validation checks and quality measures.
 Define tests for the spatial, structural, and conceptual integrity of datasets.
-Define format-specific implementations of validation checks (e.g., Schematron rules [ISO 19757-3] for the GML format).
+Define format-specific implementations of validation checks (for example Schematron rules [ISO 19757-3] for the GML format).
 Define quality measures for the datasets (quality measures will generally be statistics about passed and failed tests).

 Prepare for interoperability with other data products.
-Jointly with the IHO Interoperability Catalogue Maintenance Team, determine which if any product groups in Interoperability Catalogues are supplemented or enhanced by the data product, and determine whether and how the IHO Interoperability Catalogue will be affected by the new product, including updates to display priorities, interleaving, predefined combinations, and other interoperability rules and operations.
+Jointly with the IHO Interoperability Catalogue Maintenance Team, determine which if any product groups in Interoperability Catalogues are supplemented or enhanced by the data product; and determine whether and how the IHO Interoperability Catalogue will be affected by the new product, including updates to display priorities, interleaving, predefined combinations and other interoperability rules and operations.

 Prepare sample data for test-beds.
 Create sample datasets and exchange sets conforming to the data format, packaging, and Feature Catalogue defined in the Product Specification.